tolees/lego/content/B09JHYLQRF-com.md

 ℹ️:

-- Fun features – The marketplace has a T. rex enclosure with an escape function and the toy truck has space for 2 Atrociraptors.
-Find another Atrociraptor in the 76945 set
-- Gift idea for ages 8 and up – Give this set as a birthday present, holiday gift toy or treat to kids who love playing with dinosaurs and trucks solo or with their friends
+- The buildable truck toy has room for 2 Atrociraptors - combine with (76945) Atrociraptor Dinosaur: Bike Chase to find another Atrociraptor!
+- The Atrociraptor and large T. rex dinosaur figures are both posable so kids can create their own breakout scene in the market
-- 4 minifigures and 2 dinosaurs – Owen Grady, Rainn Delacourt and Soyona Santos, each with tranquilizer elements, and Claire Dearing, plus a T. rex standing over 4 in.
-(11 cm) tall, and an Atrociraptor
+- Includes 4 minifigures: Claire Dearing, Owen Grady, Rainn Delacourt and Soyona Santos plus 2 tranquilizer accessories to help calm the dinosaurs
-- Build and mix – The market measures over 7 in.
-(18 cm) high, 10 in.
-(26 cm) wide and 3.5 in.
-(9 cm) deep, and it combines with the LEGO Jurassic World Atrociraptor Dinosaur: Bike Chase (76945) set
+- With this dinosaur playset kids can imagine dramatic dinosaur escapes with the breakout function in the T. rex enclosure
-- T. rex toy playset – Jurassic World Dominion movie fans can play out a T. rex & Atrociraptor Dinosaur Breakout (76948) with 2 posable dinosaur figures, a buildable big rig truck and market
+- This LEGO Dinosaur toy includes Atrociraptor and T. rex toy dinosaur figures, a market, truck toy and characters from Jurassic World: Dominion
+- This LEGO Jurassic World dinosaur toy makes a great dino gift for 8 plus year old boys and girls who love toy dinosaurs and vehicles

 [🛒 Check the deal!!]({{< param buyurl >}})
 {{<world>}}B09JHYLQRF{{</world>}}